sagarv2522/airways-decision-tree/README.md

 For more details 🔗🔗 View the Notebook 📓

 ### **License** :
-This Repository is under BSD 3-Clause License
+This Repository is under MIT License